2019 Tax Instructions

 - International Student Tax Preparation Service (recommended)

 - Sprintax: Sprintax will talk you through creating your Federal and State returns.
 There is a fee associated with this service.
-Please email me if you choose to use this product and I will try to get you a coupon code.
+Please email me if you choose to use this product and I will send you a coupon code.

 - Glacier: Glacier Tax Prep will help you file your Federal Return only.
 You will still need to paper file your state taxes.